 Do you know that almost 17 percent of employees take a leave at work because they’re feeling anxious, depressed, or sad?
 They sometimes do not have the drive to get out of their bed and proceed with their work happenings.
 Some also feel less encouraged to go to the office since being in a place where no one understands them makes them feel isolated.

 Meanwhile, if they have a good mental health condition, they are more likely to feel motivated to go to work, which means a lower absence rate in the long run.
 Since more people are present, it increases the overall productivity, which helps the business be efficient.
-Besides, you don’t have to worry about getting relievers for your employees, given that they are there to work.
+Besides, you don’t have to worry about getting relievers for your mental health concerns, given that they are there to work.

 Better Employee Productivity